ranjan-mohanty/vfs-appointment-bot/README.md

 **Manual Installation:**

-If you prefer a more traditional approach, you can clone the source code from the project repository and install it manually: -->
+For an alternative installation method, clone the source code from the project repository and install it manually.

 1.  **Clone the repository:**